hyundai-robotics/doc-spot-weld/book.md

 Use example 2)
 _tipwear[2]=V1!
 Sets the total consumption amount of the gun 1 in V1!

 ```

 {% hint style="warning" %}
-\[**Cautio**]: This variable can apply only to servo and equalizerless guns.
+This variable can apply only to servo and equalizerless guns.
 In the case of the equalizerless gun, the total consumption amount equals the fixed electrode consumption amount.
 {% endhint %}
 # 5. Spot welding parameters